 Hark!
 The Herald Dashboard Sings

-Elevators, on the other hand, are boring.
+Fact: elevators are boring.
 As such, elevator music (once used to soothe the fears of skittish riders) was often used as a distraction to fend off boredom and keep people’s mind’s off the time it takes to traverse from one floor to the next.
 And while elevator music may not be as common today (after all, we’ve smartphones to keep us preoccupied), the concept of it can be applied to our dashboards, and in particular, our loading screens.

 Dundas BI was designed with embeddability and flexibility in mind.
 Its fully open, public APIs allow us to easily customize and extend the platform to our specific needs.
 So, in the spirit of the holidays, let’s have some fun with this!
 With Dundas BI, we’re able to embed audio contentdirectly within a dashboard.
 If you’ve been following along so far, you can probably guess what that means… It’s high-time we channel our inner Michael Buble (shout out Canada) and embed some velvety smooth Christmas vocals in our loading screens.